David Crews: Environmental issues

-With Dr. Andrea Gore (the University of Texas at Austin, College of Pharmacy), Dr. Crews has explored the reality of living in a contaminated world.
-Here they show the links between nature and nurture need to be redefined to accommodate anthropogenic chemical contamination.
-The fact is that at the global level environmental recovery is not possible.
+With Andrea Gore of the University of Texas at Austin, College of Pharmacy, Crews has explored the reality of living in a contaminated world.
+They showed that the links between nature and nurture need to be redefined to accommodate anthropogenic chemical contamination.
 In recognizing and accepting this worldwide change, the types of adaptations that have occurred as a consequence must be considered.
 In addition, they proposed a fundamental shift in the field that integrates various disciplines involved in the study of environmental contamination to recognize that contamination is widespread and cannot be remedied at the global level.
 Thus, greater effort must be placed on integrative and interdisciplinary studies that explicitly illuminate how the causal mechanisms and functional outcomes of related processes operate at each level of biological organization while at the same time revealing the relations among the levels.
 This article caused a good deal of comment, and with analysis now extending to the problem of evolution in a contaminated world.
 Here they discuss how epigenetic outcomes at the level of both the individual organism and the evolution of the population has created ‘new species’.

+Crews founded Reptile Conservation International in 1992 based on his discovery that application of estrogen to turtle and gecko eggs skews the sex distribution toward females.
+They have been able to use this discovery to increase numbers of breeding females for three species of threatened reptile.